 The children's world is therefore full of sentences that are said by tall people and are heard and interpreted completely differently by children's ears.
 But that's not all.
 As if the “private logic of small people” were not already challenging enough, there is also the phenomenon of label sticking.

 There are a few children who are told with a certain intention of great people, but show a completely different effect in small people.
 What do children like, for example?

-- "Do not touch this, otherwise it will break."
+- "Don't touch it, otherwise it will break."

 - "Yes, you are tired."

 - "Pull yourself together, boys don't cry."

 - "Hurry up, you're wasting our time again."

 - "You do not do something like that!"

 - "Try harder!"

 - "You are just like your father / mother / grandpa / etc."